pythonspeed/filprofiler/docs/src/fil4prod/reliable.md

 ## Environmental assertions on startup

 Fil4prod has certain environmental invariants: for example, matching the appropriate version of Python.
-Serving in its admirable role as a prototype, Fil had a build system bug where code compiled against Python 3.6 was packaged for Python 3.9, leading to segfaults.
+This can happen: the open source version of Fil had a build system bug where code compiled against Python 3.6 was packaged for Python 3.9, leading to segfaults.

 In addition, for performance reasons Fil4prod sometimes requires [transgressive programming](https://pythonspeed.com/articles/transgressive-programming/), violating abstraction boundaries and relying on internal details of glibc and CPython.
 These details are only likely to change every few years, with a major release, so it's highly unlikely users will encounter them, but this is still a risk factor.